||HISTORY OF THE BREED

 arrived in August of 2017, from which we kept Mazy

 .
 Tess' V Litter

 arrived in October of 2017, from which we kept Grace

-arrived in September of 2018, from which we kept Hazel.
+arrived in February of 2019, from which we kept Claire